ericlau00/systems-level-programming/README.md

 #### Networking

+We will use a server to send questions, answers, and guesses between two players (clients).

+At the beginning of the game, we will also use the server to send the list of random names to the players.

 #### Processes

 We will use processes to fork the host terminal to be able to act both as the server and a player.

 #### Working with files

+We will be working with a file to access the names of teachers.

 #### Allocating memory

 ### Data Structures

+We will use an array to store the randomized names selected from the file.

 We will use a struct to contain a resposne that is sent over the network which includes the following information: